 Lift your spirits with high-desert inspirations.

 End your day in La Pine, where you can sit back and relax on the outdoor patio of Legend NW Cider Company and sample beverages made from Northwest apples.
-Stick around for the live music and a dinner of wood-fired pizza.
+Stick around for the live music or head to Badlands Artisan Distillery to taste award-winning spirits, specialty drinks and bites from the on-site food trucks.

 A girl feeds two alpacas food